Frequently Asked Questions

 Each destination is different, but in general, pack for a wide variety of weather conditions.
 We recommend you check the weather forecast for your destination before your departure.
 It's best to pack moisture wicking fabrics you can layer to be prepared for temperature changes and comfortable clothes for relaxing onboard.
 For recommendations specific to your destination, refer to our online packing list in the Prepare for Your Cruise section of our website.

 Q. You say casual, but just how casual do you mean?

 There's no dressing up for dinner here!
 Our lifestyle emphasizes both adventure and comfort.
 So pack your favorite casual clothes and enjoy the adventure.
 Daytime or evening, our atmosphere is relaxed.

 Q. What’s the weather going to be like?

-We recommend that you check the weather forecast for the area before your departure at weather.com.
+The seasonality charts on the destination pages of our website can give you an idea, but weather can be fickle.
+We recommend that you check the weather forecast for the area before your departure at weather.com or NOAA.

-Q. Is there a place to store my luggage?
+Q. Is there a place to stow my luggage in my cabin?